 I really hope these tips help you to increase your productivity and spend more time doing the things you enjoy.
 Let me know how it goes for you – I’d love to hear about your progress over on Twitter or Instagram.

 I’ll be sharing more productivity hacks on the blog soon.
 If you found this post helpful, you might want to consider signing up for my monthly email newsletter.
-Subscribers get all the best blog content sent straight to their inbox.
+Subscribers get all my best content sent straight to their inbox.
 No spam, just useful stuff!